student-to-software-engineer/student-to-software-engineer/docs/4-understanding-the-tech-industry/4-seniority-levels-explained.md

 An apprentice is someone who is just beginning their career.
 They're learning the craft by working under more experienced professionals, often doing small, supervised tasks to build basic skills.

 A journeyman is someone who knows how to do the job, but is still gaining depth.
 They’re not fully experts.
+However,a journeyman is accepted as a final career destination in many trades.

 In software engineering, **intern, junior and intermediate** developers are often considered **apprentices**, while **senior** developers are **journeymen**.